spaceofmiah/taskier/CONTRIBUTING.md

 # CONTRIBUTING GUIDE

 Thank you for considering contributing to Taskier.
-Below is a detailed guide to help you get started
+Below is a guide to help you get started.

-## Project files

-This project currently have a simple and easy to follow structure.
-The core files and folders that make up the project code base are:

-**Core Application Files**

-- [HTML index file](./index.html) : This is the `index.html` file and it houses the HTML markup that makes up the whole of the application structure

-- [Application controller file](./src/index.js) : This is the `./src/index.js` file and it houses the logic for application interaction (event listeners and handlers)

-- [Task Component](./src/Task.js): This is the `./src/Task.js` file and it's solely used to model a Task object.

 ## Where do i go from here?